ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-4-methods-with-params.rst

-|Groupwork| Pair Programming Challenge
+|Groupwork| Programming Challenge
 --------------------------------------

-Working in pairs, use the area below to have a turtle draw a house of your own design with different colors.
+This creative challenge is fun to do collaboratively in pairs.
+Design a house and have the turtle draw it with different colors.
 Can you add windows and a door?
-Come up with your own house design.
+Come up with your own house design as a team.

 .. figure:: Figures/houseWithWindows.png
     :width: 200px